jeramee/jo_inf_655_midterm-front-end_II/README.md

 ## Styling and User Interface

-- Use CSS to style your components, focusing on creating a visually appealing and intuitive interface.
+- Use CSS to style  components, focusing on creating a visually appealing and intuitive interface.

 ## Project Documentation and Code Quality

-- Document your project in a README file, detailing setup instructions, features, and any additional information needed to run and use your application.
+- Document  project in a README file, detailing setup instructions, features, and any additional information needed to run and use  application.
-- Ensure your code is well-organized, commented, and adheres to best practices for readability and maintenance.
+- Ensure  code is well-organized, commented, and adheres to best practices for readability and maintenance.

 ## Available Scripts